 - Prepare for Lift-Off

-Professionals and hobbyists alike are turning to drones to take their photography and video to a higher level (no pun intended).
-Although drones can come with a steep price and learning curve, the unique aerial photography produced is worth its height in gold.
+Professionals and hobbyists alike are turning to drones to take their aerial photography and video to a higher level (no pun intended).
+Although drones can come with a steep price and learning curve, the unique photography produced is worth its height in gold.

-In this article we will explore drone basics, how to find a drone that suits you, understanding your drone camera, setting yourself up with the right gear and accessories, and getting your drone photography off the ground!
+In this article we will explore drone basics, how to find a drone that suits you, understanding your drone, setting yourself up with the right gear and accessories, and getting your photos off the ground!

 What Drone is Right for Me?

 Are you a recreational flyer who wants to see the world from a new perspective?
 Are you a beginner photographer hoping to try a new technique?
 Or maybe you’re a freelance photographer

 What’s in a Drone?

 Drones are built with a variety of different features.
 Aside from mechanics like props, motors, batteries, and landing gear, drones are equipped with state-of-the-art technology that can weigh less than a pound.

 What to Look for in a Drone

-GPS – Drones with GPS that can auto-return and land will save you hours of searching for a lost or crashed drone.
+Drones with GPS that can auto-return and land will save you hours of searching for a lost or crashed drone.
 Some drones will return to a home point once the battery drops below a certain point.

-Tracking Mode – Drones with tracking mode allow the user to lock the camera onto a person or object and some models can even fly hands-free.
+Drones with tracking mode allow the user to lock the camera onto a person or object and some models can even fly hands-free.
 The drone will follow the subject while using sensors to avoid obstacles along the way.

-Hovering & Orbit – The ability to hover and orbit a subject is a great feature, especially for photographers.
+The ability to hover and orbit a subject is a great feature, especially for photographers.
 These drones offer a convenient way to capture amazing video and images.

-These features make piloting a breeze while taking stunning aerial photography.
+These features turn piloting a breeze while taking stunning aerial photography.
 Both beginners and professionals can benefit from these user-friendly settings.
 Now that you’ve considered what additional technology to look for in a drone, it’s time to find the right camera.

 Drones Are Not Created Equal

 If you already own a GoPro and don’t need a camera built-in to your drone, your price point will be slightly lower.
 Drones with built-in cameras require an advanced technology and tend to be more expensive.
-There are plenty of drones that cost under $100, but the camera quality is poor or missing altogether.
+There are plenty of drones that cost under $100, but the quality is poor or missing altogether.

 If you are searching for a drone with a good built-in camera, there are some features worth considering.
-Cameras with rotating gimbals can cost more but add serious value to your photos.
+Models with rotating gimbals can cost more but add serious value to your photos.

 From 5MP to 20MP, drone cameras come in all shapes and sizes.
-Depending on your photography needs, you may find that a 12MP camera is enough to produce those high-quality aerial shots (the iPhone 8+ has a 12MP camera).
+Depending on your photography needs, you may find that 12MP is enough to produce those high-quality aerial photos (the iPhone 8+ has a 12MP camera).

 Some cameras boast a video resolution of 4k, but most provide 1080p.
 While 4k has four times as many pixels as 1080p, many professionals argue that 1080p is plenty for achieving quality results.
 If Ultra High Definition ranks high on your needs in a drone, go with 4k video resolution.
 For the rest, 1080p is still High Definition and will provide quality footage.